ash-project/ash/documentation/topics/what-is-ash.md

 # What is Ash?

-At a high level, Ash is an opinionated, foundational set of application building blocks, designed for maximum compatibility, reuse and extensibility.
-It can be used for any kind of Elixir application, but it shines when building web applications, APIs and services.
+Ash is an opinionated, composable set of application building blocks designed for extensibility.
+It shines when building web apps, APIs and services (though it can be used for any kind of Elixir application).
+It has integrations for Phoenix, LiveView, Postgres, GraphQL, Oban, and many more.

+To achieve this Ash provides a "Resource" abstraction you use to model the heart of your application.
+These resources then determine the database schema, API endpoints, state machines, background jobs, and more.
+Resources are the source of truth for your entire application, and everything stems from them.

+Ash is a declarative framework with deep extensibility.
+We provide a suite of extensions informed from building production apps, as well as a toolkit so you can build your own.
+We provide escape hatches ranging from the simple and small to the ability to override large pieces of behavior.
+Your Ash application is just an Elixir application, so if you want to do something completely custom then Ash won’t get in your way.

 It is not a web framework, like Phoenix or Rails.
 It is a framework for building your application layer, independent of how it is exposed or consumed.
 It is not an **alternative** to frameworks like Phoenix, rather a **complement** to them.

-More concretely, Ash provides a "Resource" abstraction, with which you model your application.
-These resources determine the database schema, API endpoints, state machines, background jobs, and more.
-They are the source of truth for your entire application, and everything stems from them.

-Ash is a declarative framework, with deep extensibility.
-We provide a suite of extensions, as well as a toolkit to build your own.
-When you need to break out of our design patterns, we provide escape hatches ranging from the simple and small in scope to abilities to override large pieces of behavior.
-Additionally, your Ash application is just an Elixir application, so if you want to do something completley custom outside of Ash, it won't get in your way.

 > #### Model your domain, derive the rest {: .info}
-> With the tools provided by Ash you can get entire application layers, derived and configured directly by your resources, practically for free.
+> With the tools provided by Ash you can get large swaths of your application , derived and configured directly by your resources, practically for free.
 > Ash leverages the best of the Elixir ecosystem under the hood, but provides a single unified tool-chain for our users.

 ---